awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.md

 ## Upgrading the Amazon Aurora PostgreSQL Engine Version<a name="AuroraPostgreSQL.Updates.Patching"></a>

-For more information about upgrading the Amazon Aurora PostgreSQL engine version, see [Upgrading an Aurora PostgreSQL DB Cluster Engine Version](USER_UpgradeDBInstance.Upgrading.md)\.
+For more information about upgrading the Amazon Aurora PostgreSQL engine version, see [Upgrading the PostgreSQL DB Engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.